 Gil Peñalosa is passionate about cities for all people.
 He advises decision makers and communities on how to create vibrant cities and healthy communities for everyone regardless of social, economic or ethnic background.
 His focus is on the design and use of parks and streets as great public places, as well as sustainable mobility: walking, cycling and public transit.
 Peñalosa is the founder and chair of the board of the internationally recognized nonprofit organization 8 80 Cities.
 Peñalosa also runs his own international consulting firm, Gil Peñalosa & Associates, and is an accomplished presenter and keynote speaker.

 Professor of Parks and Recreation, Henderson State University

-Dr. Kevin Riley is an assistant professor of recreation at Henderson State University in Arkadelphia, Arkansas.
-During his 12 years as a college professor he has taught more than 20 different recreation courses.
-Currently, natural resource management is his main emphasis.
-His research includes recreational art, recreation and technologies.
+Dr. Kevin Riley is an assistant professor of recreation — natural resource management at Henderson State University in Arkadelphia, Arkansas.
+During his 14 years as a college professor, he has taught more than 20 different recreation courses at four different universities.
+Currently, his research interests include recreational art programs and linking technology to recreation.
 His work has been published in NRPA’s Parks & Recreation magazine and its journals.
-Riley has also delivered several presentations at NRPA’s Annual Conference.
+He has also delivered several presentations at NRPA’s Annual Conferences.

 Sr. Marketing Manager, The Toro Company